 Nicknamed the “dynamic duo” shortly after meeting their first day of college architecture class, the couple quickly realized they both had a passion for modest and sustainable living as well as traveling.

 Several years later, Maddie and Ryan Chandler stumbled across a 1957 Cal Craft aluminum sided travel trailer for sale and in major need of TLC.
 Both being aspiring architects (at the time) they craved projects such as this.
 In the midst of wedding planning, architecture licensing exams, and working and living full time in San Francisco, they travel back and forth to Ryan’s fathers house in Cloverdale where they began the demo work of the ‘Canned Ham’ (the established nickname for the trailer based on the similarities to, you guessed it a can of ham - a popular fare in the 50’s).

 At only 12 feet long, it turns out the Canned Ham was a little more work than they had originally anticipated.
 It required completely dismantling the entire structure down to the frame and rebuilding the walls stud by stud from the ground up.

-The duo has (so far) traveled on a month –long trip with the Ham to Canada exploring every national park along their way.
-And of course, every chance they get they go for a weekend get-away to Bodega Bay Dunes State Park, Hendy Woods and Jed Smith State Parks, as well as San Luis Obispo.
+The duo has (so far) traveled on a month -long trip with the Ham to Canada exploring every national park along the way, to Montana for a family reunion, Colorado for a friends getaway and plenty of shorter trips to Bodega Bay Dunes State Park, Hendy Woods and Jed Smith State Parks, as well as San Luis Obispo.